Makati City, Philippines

 When we asked people about industries and career opportunities in Makati City, they reponded:

 "Foreigners in Makati City often work in various sectors such as the Information Technology (IT) industry, where they may be employed as software developers, IT consultants, or project managers.
 Many also work in the Business Process Outsourcing (BPO) industry, taking roles in customer service, technical support, and other back-office operations.
 Some foreigners are employed in the banking and finance sector, often in managerial or executive positions.
 The hospitality and tourism industry also employs a significant number of foreigners, particularly in hotels, restaurants, and travel agencies.
 Additionally, there are foreigners who work as English teachers, particularly for business English courses.
-Lastly, some foreigners in Makati City are entrepreneurs who have set up their own businesses," wrote a member in Makati City.
+Lastly, some foreigners in Makati City are entrepreneurs who have set up their own businesses," wrote one member in Makati City.

 What is life like in Makati City?